curlybraces/q-pipol/src/boot/README.md

 ### Apollo

-Defines the apollo-client to integrate GraphQL to the app.
+Defines the `apollo-client` to integrate GraphQL to the app as well as the `VueApollo`

 ### Axios

-Defines a $axios plugin for the app.
+Defines a `$axios` plugin for the app.

 ### Charts